Jack Aubrey: Heraldry

 The Aubreys were an old land holding family who owned various, though untitled, lordships of the manor.
 Their arms were azure, 3 sheep's heads erased, proper.
 In addition, Jack was granted the augmentation of 2 Moors' heads, proper, on this arms in honour of his success in the Mauritius campaign.

 The complete achievement below shows Jack's awards: the silver Nile medal awarded by his hero Admiral Nelson and the insignia of a Knight Grand Cross of the Order of the Bath, which he is entitled to as he was given the Bath for the Mauritius Campaign (notional year above 1809) and so before the reorganization of the Order in 1815.
 Due to the reorganization in 1815, the existing Knights Companion (of which there were 60) became Knight Grand Cross.
 Knights Grand Cross and Knights Commander, as the earlier pre-1815 knights, have the privilege of prefixing "Sir" to their forenames.
 Wives of these Knights may prefix "Lady" to their surnames.
 However, neither Jack nor Sophie were ever called "Sir" or "Lady" in the novels.
 Knights Grand Cross are also entitled to receive heraldic supporters.
 O'Brian never mentioned any supporters for Jack's arms.
 Furthermore, knights grand cross may encircle their arms with a depiction of the circlet (a red circle bearing the motto) with the badge pendant and the collar; the former is shown either outside or on top of the latter.
+Also shown are crossed anchors and crossed flags representing Jack's rank in the Royal Navy, the right flag showing his final rank in the books as Rear Admiral of the Blue.